cds-snc/cra-claim-tax-benefits/DEPLOY.md

 When finished testing, you can delete the Azure App Service webapp using the following command:

-`az webapp delete --resource-group cracdscollaborationrg --name claim-tax-benefits-{tag_name}`
+`az webapp delete --resource-group cdscracollab-innovation-rg --name claim-tax-benefits-{tag_name}`

 ### All done!